chrisarg/Killing-it-with-PERL/_posts/2025-01-18-Timing-Peak-DRAM-Use-In-R-With-Perl-Part-1.md

 )
 ```
 In this example, we first provide an implementation of a function `busy_wait` that simulates a work load without further allocation.
 The actual code to be profiled, alternates periods of busy waiting with allocation and de-allocation.
-With the values of `N` and `work_time` in the code snippet, I obtain the following profile result:
+With the values of `N` and `work_time` in the code snippet, I obtain the following code profile summary:
 ```text
 > val
   total_time   R_gc_alloc logfile_size